hoyeunglee/MarkSixWinningSecondMethodPastMethod/README.md

 Mark Six Base number method is designed and invented by Ho Yeung, Lee with Excel start from 2018, between 2021 and 2022.
 Surname is Lee, First Name is Ho Yeung.
 Copyright is reserved.
 Mark Six Pyramid method and html is designed and invented by Ho Yeung, Lee with Chatgpt tool.

+O(n < 10) algorithm method
+**Mark Six Base number method built the foundation of another artificial intelligence method, this can be used to predict verb and nouns from english dictionary**

 Bank number is at Base 4 of date difference when input YYYY-MM-DD and when only base 11 and base 12 are integers instead of HEX.

 Base 3 number result can be exclusion